-- Strong English skills required for extensive research, organization, and writing - Basic computer and software proficiency (Microsoft and Google products) - Strong attendance record
+- Strong English skills required for extensive research, organization, and writing - Basic computer and software proficiency (Microsoft and Google products) - Strong attendance record - Have a Personalized Learning Plan that reflects an interest in Criminal Justice - Strong desire to be successful in the Criminal Justice learning environment

-- Have a Personalized Learning Plan that reflects an interest in Criminal Justice - Strong desire to be successful in the Criminal Justice learning environment
+Requirements

-Requirements Visit the Criminal Justice Program.
+Virtual Program Open House Criminal Justice Program.
 Participate in an interview with the Program Instructor.
-Complete and submit a BTC application.